Analytics is about getting your team the data insights it needs to build better products and make the right decisions for your company.

 - Usage interval: The frequency with which you expect people to naturally use your app.

-Here we’ll show why measuring this data helps you track your own progress and see how you stack up against other successful apps.
+Here we’ll show why measuring this mobile user data helps you track your own progress and see how you stack up against other successful apps.
 You’ll learn how to plan the long-term trajectory of your app’s development, and ensure that it’s a long trajectory for users too.

 This article is an excerpt from the first volume of The Product Analytics Playbook: Mastering Retention.
 Retention is the one metric that matters for sustainable growth.
 The Playbook is a comprehensive guide to understanding user retention that provides a novel framework for analyzing retention at every stage of the user journey.
 You can find other excerpts from the Playbook here.